awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 With Application Load Balancers, cross\-zone load balancing is always enabled\.

-With Network Load Balancers, cross\-zone load balancing is disabled by default\.
-After you create a Network Load Balancer, you can enable or disable cross\-zone load balancing at any time\.
-For more information, see [Cross\-zone load balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#cross-zone-load-balancing) in the *User Guide for Network Load Balancers*\.
+With Network Load Balancers and Gateway Load Balancers, cross\-zone load balancing is disabled by default\.
+After you create the load balancer, you can enable or disable cross\-zone load balancing at any time\.

 When you create a Classic Load Balancer, the default for cross\-zone load balancing depends on how you create the load balancer\.
 With the API or CLI, cross\-zone load balancing is disabled by default\.
 With the AWS Management Console, the option to enable cross\-zone load balancing is selected by default\.
 After you create a Classic Load Balancer, you can enable or disable cross\-zone load balancing at any time\.
 For more information, see [Enable cross\-zone load balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-disable-crosszone-lb.html#enable-cross-zone) in the *User Guide for Classic Load Balancers*\.